Britney Spears Cycles Around In Sports Bra And Short Shorts

 “Are you blonde again?” a third wondered.

-Many followers adored a glimpse into the singer’s life, even though it’s unclear when the video happened.
+Many followers adored the glimpse into the singer’s life, even though it’s unclear when the video happened.

 “Queen of cycling!” a follower declared.